ruditimmermans/LightNotifi/README.md

 ## Support
 All my Light Phone 3 tools is developed and maintained in my free time.

-If you find it useful, please [consider sponsoring](https://ko-fi.com/ruditimmermans)! :)
+If you find it useful, please [consider buying me a coffee.](https://ko-fi.com/ruditimmermans)! :)

 ## License